zzws524/Paper_AI_For_Nursing/README.md

 - Task 2: Compare answers from human and LLM (large language model).
 List the contexts causing the different ideas.

+- Task 3: Quantitative analysis for this paper.

 ## Requirements

 - Python 3.11